 That your child’s passport is not damaged beyond wear and tear.

 Infants & Passports

-When applying for a first time child passport many of us just assume that we will get our sons or daughters passports done in future, but there may come a time possibly a special occasion when it may be required for us to travel with an infant or very young child.
-When applying for a passport for a infant many of the same rules apply, you will need the same paperwork, the same birth certificate and of course they will need photos, now this is where it can become tricky.
+When applying for a first time child passport many of us just assume that we will get our sons or daughters passports done in future.
+But there may come a time possibly a special occasion when it may be required for us to travel with an infant or very young child.
+When applying for a passport for an infant many of the same rules apply.
+You will need the same paperwork, the same birth certificate and of course they will need photos.
+Now this is where it can become tricky.